 The size of the flowers also varies.
 It can be from 2.5 to 5 cm across.
 The white petals are five in number with a slight twist towards the left (idampiri in Malayalam), making the flower appear like a pinwheel.
 There is also a variety with the twist towards the right (valampiri), but I think it is rare.

-There is also a variety with fragrant double-flower.
-The normal variety is not fragrant.
+There is also another variety of Nandyarvattam with fragrant double-flowers.
+Whereas the normal variety is not fragrant.

 The fruit is about 3 cm long while the seed has a length of 7.5 mm.